ethereum/snake-charmers-tactical-manual/cutting-a-release.md

 The team should review any outstanding PRs and recent merges at the weekly sync.
 If there are any newsfragments in the main branch there is a good chance a release is needed.

+See the Best Practices For Major Version Changes section below for more details on things to consider for a major version bump.

 How to cut a new release
 ====

-A release of a library requires a version bump, compiling release notes, and publishing to PyPI.
+A release of a library requires a version bump, compiling release notes, building the package, and publishing to PyPI.

 ### Releasing with Semver